-Please remember Kakra in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Kakra to receive the assistance he needs to develop his potential.
+Please pray for him.

 Kakra lives in the coastal community of Anomabo, home to approximately 1,600 residents.
 Typical houses are constructed of cement, wood or tile floors, brick walls and tin roofs.
 The primary ethnic group is Akans and the most commonly spoken language is Fante.